markjnkim/es_mod/Lesson-Template.md

 ![Mock-up of lesson end goal](assets/screenshot.jpg)

-*Transitional text to first section.*
+*Transitional text to first section (e.g., "Let's get started, etc.").*

 ## *Step 1 (e.g., Set Up the HTML File)*

 *2–3 sentences describing what will be covered in this section.*

 *Walk student through this step, include LBs as appropriate, etc.*

+*Transitional text to next section.*

 ## *Step 2*